The Landsgemeinde of Glarus

 Proceedings

 The schedule and topics are sent out well in advance.
-Those entitled to vote can request speaking time, propose changes, or introduce bills prepared and discussed before the Landsgemeinde takes place.
+Those entitled to vote can request speaking time, propose changes, or introduce budgets.

 All kinds of procedures precede the actual Landsgemeinde.
-The proposals and other items are precisely regulated in the so-called Traktanda (see: www.landsgemeinde.gl.ch).
+Proposals and other items are precisely regulated in the so-called Traktanda (see www.landsgemeinde.gl.ch).

 Discussion